Secularism and the Feast of Christ the King

 Now, due to many pressures, I have not easily been able to write this weblog recently.

-And today, the Feast of Christ the King, I have little time to expand on the above ideas.
+And today, the Feast of Christ the King, there is little time to expand on the above ideas.
 They must wait for a time when I can truly develop them.

 Instead of writing much myself, then, I will draw from an old Catholic missal, regarding the Feast of Christ the King.
 But not too old – 1945 in fact.